zolars/zolars.github.io/source/_posts/cas-airline.md

 thumbnail:
 ---

 > By IDP project, I learned about Echarts on javascript.
-With this experiments, my fellows give me a task yesterday： Making a demo webpage for airlines.
+With this experiences, I took a job yesterday: Making a demo webpage for airlines.
 Originally, I purpose to write this with JS code and HTML but I just wanna make this page expansionable and 'agile'.
-Let me finish this with Python Flask structure and explore pyecharts
-> package.
-Anyway, these days are too boring without any job​🙌.
+Complementing this with Python Flask structure and explore pyecharts package seems good.
+Anyway, these days are too boring without any job​.
+Time to work 🙌

 <!--more-->